-4. Design Brief Land and Natural Environment - The Thetford felling plans should aim for an even distribution of felled area for Woodlark/Nightjar habitat and maintain a minimum area of 12757 ha in cyclic clearfell as required under the SPA designation. - Implement the Thetford Open Habitat Plan through the network of rides in the forest. - Manage Scheduled Monuments and protect other sensitive heritage features within the wood.
+- The Thetford felling plans should aim for an even distribution of felled area for Woodlark/Nightjar habitat and maintain a minimum area of 12757 ha in cyclic clearfell as required under the SPA designation. - Maintain open space in order to implement the Thetford Open Habitat Plan through the network of rides in the forest. - Manage Scheduled Monuments and protect other sensitive heritage features within the wood.